joemoose/psiops/docs/combat.md

 !!! note

-The GM will give you a general sense of what the hostiles are doing to help with your decision-making.
+	The GM will give you a general sense of what the hostiles are doing to help with planning your actions.

 ### Subsequent Rounds